-Atlanta is a highly populated city located in the state of Georgia.
+Atlanta is a large city located in the state of Georgia.
 The city has a population of 456,378 residents.
-Atlanta has a population density of 3,420 people per square mile.
-This would be considered well above the national population density level.
-Atlanta is mostly populated by White (40%) and Black or African American (52%) ethnic groups.
+In Atlanta, there are 3,420 people per square mile, which is well above the national population density average.
+Atlanta is known to be an ethnically diverse city.
+The two most common races are White (40%) and Black or African American (52%).

 |Average one way commute||26min||28min||26min|